 - Never burn household rubbish, rubber tyres or anything containing plastic, foam or paint

 - Avoid lighting a fire in unsuitable weather conditions - smoke hangs in the air on damp or warm, still days.
 If it is too windy, smoke blows into neighbours' gardens and windows and across roads

 - Avoid burning when air pollution levels in your area are high or very high.
-You can check air quality on 0800 556677.
+You can check air quality or 0800 556677.

 - Keep your fire away from trees, fences and buildings

-- Warning Never use oil, petrol or methylated spirits to light a fire - you could damage yourself as well as the environment
+- Never use oil, petrol or methylated spirits to light a fire - you could damage yourself as well as the environment

 - Never leave a fire unattended or leave it to smoulder - put it out

-During the current COVID-19 crisis if you are affected by smoke from a bonfire, we would recommend that you discuss it initially with your neighbour, if this is possible while observing social distancing and self isolation rules.
+During the current COVID-19 crisis if you are affected by smoke from a bonfire, we would recommend that you discuss it initially with your neighbour, if this is possible while observing social distancing and self-isolation rules.
 Always try to be reasonable, otherwise your discussions may end up in further arguments and create unwanted future neighbour tension.
 Explain the details of your concern and try and agree a reasonable solution or compromise.
-You may also want to print out our anonymous COVID-19 bonfire letter to neighbour to assist you in this process if you are unable to speak to your neighbour directly.
+You may also want to print out our anonymousto assist you in this process if you are unable to speak to your neighbour directly.

 If this doesn't work and smoke from the same property has recently affected you on more than one occasion complete the

 We are unable to investigate anonymous complaints and we must have the address of where the smoke is coming from.
 Please ensure you detail how the smoke is impacting on you within your property.
 If you have any photos please send them with the.
 We are unable to access any third party storage sites for example Dropbox.